Michael Dugan (general): Removal from post

 On January 17, 1991, the aerial bombardment of Iraq began which destroyed much of the civilian and military infrastructure of Iraq, though Saddam Hussein, his family, and mistress were unharmed.

-After being removed from office, Dugan remained on active-duty while transitioning into retirement.
+After being removed from office, Dugan remained on active duty while transitioning into retirement.
 He was allowed to hold onto his four-star rank, and was reassigned as the Special Assistant to the Secretary of the Air Force.
-The Senate approved Dugan's four-star retirement rank and he retired from the USAF on January 1, 1991.
+The Senate approved Dugan's four-star retirement rank and he retired from the Air Force on January 1, 1991.

 Post-military career

-Dugan went on to serve as the president of the National Multiple Sclerosis Society and is now President-Emeritus of that organization.
+Dugan went on to serve as the president of the National Multiple Sclerosis Society and is now President Emeritus of that organization.